sitegeist/Sitegeist.Chantalle/README.md

 # Sitegeist.Chantalle
-## Adopt packages into local distributiuon packahes with a new name
+## Adopt packages into the local DistributionPackages folder under a new name

 The package allows to copy an already installed package into the local DistributionPackages folder and adjust the namespace at the same time with